(Spoken on June 10, 1973, continued from the talk given on June 9, 1973)

 The story of Lila and Padma in the Yoga Vasishtha demonstrates this truth of the relativity of space and time.
 It is a very interesting, absorbing story which tries to prove how the vastness of space and the immensity of time and duration can be purely conditioned by psychological necessity.
 Everyone should read it.

 This is a mystery.
 There are very few textbooks which describe these mysteries.
 The only one that I have seen is the Yoga Vasishtha, and there is another parallel to it called the Tripura Rahasya, especially the Jnana Kanda which goes into the depths of these mysteries of the relativity of perception.
-I have also read a modern writer’s book of science fiction which is very much akin to what we read in the Yoga Vasishtha.
-It is based on Einstein’s theory of relativity, a book called The Science Fiction.
-It is very absorbing, so interesting.
+I have also read a modern writer's book of science fiction which is very much akin to what we read in the Yoga Vasishtha.
+It is based on Einstein's theory of relativity, a book called The Science Fiction.
+It is very absorbing, so interesting that you will not put that book down until you finish it.
 He describes that the past, present and future really do not exist.
 What can be past can also be future to some other person.
 What may be past to us may be the future to someone else and the present to another person under a different order of space and time.

 We are in a wonderful world of absorbing mysteries.
 I am only going into these details in answer to a request to enlarge upon this concept of space and time a little more, and I shall revert back to the subject which I took up yesterday: how this is an important subject to be dealt with in meditation.
 I am now continuing what I said yesterday.